CLASSIFICATION NO. 471

-Skill to: Perform semi-skilled carpentry, plumbing, painting, masonry, concrete, limited electrical, mechanical repair and security systems; maintain and service HVAC and other physical plant systems and associated controls; read and understand mechanical and structural schematics and blueprints; monitor and coordinate work performed under commercial janitorial, HVAC and various other routine building maintenance contracts; complete and file repair orders; maintain accurate records; establish and maintain cooperative working relationships with County personnel, assigned maintenance personnel, service contractors and the public; communicate effectively, both orally and in writing.
+Skill to: Perform semi-skilled carpentry, plumbing, painting, masonry, concrete, limited electrical, mechanical repair and security systems; maintain and service HVAC and other physical plant systems and associated controls; read and understand mechanical and structural schematics and blueprints; monitor and coordinate work performed under commercial janitorial, HVAC and various other routine building maintenance contracts; complete and file repair orders; maintain accurate records; establish and maintain effective working relationships with County personnel, assigned maintenance personnel, service contractors and the public; communicate effectively, both orally and in writing.

 Some positions are assigned to work in an adult custody setting involving frequent contact with inmates who may exhibit severe antisocial behavior.